TranPhucVinh/C/Application layer/TCP/README.md

 [API.md](API.md)

-# Examples
+# Single TCP receiver for multiple TCP senders

 ### Feature

-1. Start tcp_client when tcp_server is not started: tcp_client print out tcp_server not connected
-Print message: ``Server hasn't been started or server doesn't support connection``
+1. Start a TCP sender (from tcp_multiple_senders.c) when the TCP receiver (from tcp_single_receiver.c) is not started: TCP sender prints out ``TCP receiver hasn't been started or TCP receiver doesn't support connection``
 2. tcp_server starts when there is no tcp_client connected/started, tcp_server print out ``Waiting for a TCP client to connect ...`` until a tcp_client is connected.
 3. tcp_server starts then a tcp_client connects to it, tcp_server then prints out that tcp_client IP address.
 Then tcp_client sends data to tcp_server properly.
 4. Support multiple tcp_client to a tcp_server.
 Print out meesage: ``Message from TCP client ID %d: %s``